ngehlert/ngx-rerender/README.md

 ## Why
 Angular has a very robust change detection and is usually fully capable of dynamically updating components and bindings without the need to re-render entire code blocks.
-If you are not familiar with the basics of change detection or are just starting learning Angular, I highly recommend checking out their [Documentation](https://angular.io/guide/lifecycle-hooks#lifecycle-event-sequence), because changes are that you don't even need this library.
+If you are not familiar with the basics of change detection or are just starting learning Angular, I highly recommend checking out their [Documentation](https://angular.io/guide/lifecycle-hooks#lifecycle-event-sequence), because chances are that you don't even need this library.

-Sometimes, especially when using 3rd-party-libraries and components, the change Angular detection is not enough.
+Sometimes, especially when using 3rd-party-libraries and components, the Angular change detection is not enough.
 For example if no `ngOnChanges` handling is implemented so specific bindings can only be set during `ngOnInit`.
-For those cases you can use this library to just re-render (and re-initialize) entire components.
+For those cases you can use this library to just re-render (and re-initialize) entire component trees.

 ### Past workarounds
-In this small section I will show some workarounds that I've seen in the past on StackOverflow or other projects and try to explain why they might not be such a good idea.
+In this small section I will show some workarounds that I've seen in the past on StackOverflow or other projects and try to explain why they are not a good idea.

 #### The ngIf "Have you tried turning it off and on again?"
 The idea is to completely remove the specific component from the DOM, manually trigger a change detection and then re-add it.
 A basic solution looks something like this